OHOKA FARMERS MARKET REAL FOOD REVOLUTION

 Growers and producers are making that transition to a fairer food system by joining their local farmers markets.
 They are the small food businesses that make up the market and they sign up to the market objectives which are based around 3 principles: Social well being, environmental sustainability and hopefully economic viability.
 This is social enterprise at work.
 Our focus is on the purpose not the profit.

 It is no easy task to take on the dominant industrial food system which dictates what most people eat, what growers can grow, how land is treated and how animals are farmed.
 But change is in the air; smart farmers and food producers around the world are embracing the opportunities that this food revolution offers.

 So congratulations to our thousands of supporters from Friends of the market, to regular customers to all our visitors from afar!
 Congratulations too, to those enlightened farmers and food producers.
 You are all making a difference every time time you choose to buy from your local growers and food artisans at the market.

 LOCAL FRESH SEASONAL SUSTAINABLE INDEPENDENT ECO-AGRICULTURE FAIR FOOD ETHICAL COMMUNITY SOCIAL ENTERPRISE AT WORK

 What happens every Friday morning goes so much further than the local area.
 There is a bigger picture.
 Can you see it?
 Every year we look for good things to support in the region.
-The proceeds of our EFTPOS surcharge have supported a The Ashley- Rakahuri River care Group and more recently we have delivered 40kg of organic apples to a low decile school in the area every fortnight thanks to Ashley River Organics Orchard.
-The market also supports local Charity Jams, Westpac Air Rescue, the Cancer Society, SAFE, and numerous charitable groups in the region who are compatible with our objectives.
+The proceeds of our EFTPOS surcharge have supported a The Ashley- Rakahuri River care Group and more recently we have delivered 40kg of organic apples to a low decile school in the area every fortnight thanks to Ashley River Organics Orchard and now Grown one of our stallholders.
+The market also supports local Charity Jams, Westpac Air Rescue, the Cust Volunteer Fireservice, NZ Cancer Society, SAFE, and numerous other charitable groups in the region who are compatible with our objectives.